openvinotoolkit/open_model_zoo/demos/python_demos/bert_question_answering_demo/README.md

-# Question Answering Python* Demo
+# BERT Question Answering Python* Demo

-This README describes the Question Answering demo application that uses Squad-tuned BERT for inference.
+This README describes the Question Answering demo application that uses a Squad-tuned BERT model for inference.

 ## How It Works